 The addition of milk to the cocoa mass that made up chocolate gave the drink an altogether different, lighter and more refreshing flavour.
 This led to hot chocolate being an addition to the menu as an after-dinner drink.

-Viennese chocolate houses were among the first to start the tradition of using whipped cream as topping and all sorts of colourful sweets from candy to marshmallows now adorn the top of a cup or tall glass of hot chocolate.
+Viennese chocolate houses were among the first to start the tradition of using whipped cream as topping and all sorts of colourful sweets from candy to marshmallows and Unicorn pink white chocolate now adorn the top of a cup or tall glass of hot chocolate.

 Where hot chocolate is made from chocolate itself, rather than powder, it’s often much thicker in texture and richer in taste.
-So, the Spanish drink chocolate a la taza or chocolate con churros – with fried cyrated conical shaped dough topped with sugar.
-The thickness of the rich and intense chocolate, allows the churros to be dipped into it and stay on the dough.
+So, the Spanish drink chocolate a la taza or chocolate con churros – with fried cyrated conical shaped dough called churros topped with sugar.
+The thickness of the rich and intense chocolate allows the churros to be dipped into it and stay on the dough.